Soybean Meal May '18 (ZMK18)

 Soybean meal is produced through processing and separating soybeans into oil and meal components.
 If the soybeans are of particularly good quality, then the processor can get more meal weight by including more hulls in the meal while still meeting a 48% protein minimum.
 Soybean meal can be further processed into soy flour and isolated soy protein, but the bulk of soybean meal is used as animal feed for poultry, hogs and cattle.
 Soybean meal accounts for about two-thirds of the world's high-protein animal feed, followed by cottonseed and rapeseed meal, which together account for less than 20%.
 Soybean meal consumption has been moving to record highs in recent years.
 The soybean meal marketing year begins in October and ends in September.
 Soybean meal futures and options are traded at the CME Group.
 The CME soybean meal futures contract calls for the delivery of 100 tons of soybean meal produced by conditioning ground soybeans and reducing the oil content of the conditioned product and having a minimum of 48.0% protein, minimum of 0.5% fat, maximum of 3.5% fiber, and maximum of 12.0% moisture.

-Prices - CME soybean meal futures prices (Barchart.com electronic symbol ZM) opened the year 2017 at about $312.90 per short ton and moved sideways all year to finally end the year virtually unchanged at $311.20 per short ton.
+Prices - CME soybean meal futures prices (Barchart.com electronic symbol ZM) opened the year 2018 at about $124.02 per short ton, moved down in mid-year, but then moved up to finally close the year down -1.6% at $122.01 per short ton.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the cmdty product line.
 Please visit cmdty for all of your commodity data needs.